 1. Black and Mahogany Rottweiler

-Even for enthusiasts, it’s difficult to tell apart the Rotties based on markings.
+It’s difficult to tell apart the Rotties based on markings – even for the enthusiasts.
 However, the black and mahogany Rottweiler will have the darkest-colored markings in all the correct areas.
 It should be a deep red-brownish mahogany.

 Black and mahogany Rottweilers are some of the most common and popular color combos.
+In fact, the neighbor’s Rottie is probably this color.
 You’ll see them everywhere.
-But considering how handsome they look, it’s easy to see why owners love this color variation.
+Given how handsome they look, it’s easy to see why owners love this color variation.

 2. Black and Rust Rottweiler